 In-depth: PostHog vs LogRocket

-1. LogRocket is a frontend monitoring tool that helps developers detects and solve issues.
+1. LogRocket is a frontend monitoring tool that helps developers detect and solve issues.

 2. PostHog goes beyond just frontend monitoring by integrating powerful analytics, session replay, feature management, A/B testing tools into one platform.